A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Uniform hypoelliptic regularity via the Fisher information

-\textbf{Proof of \eqref{ineq:EatTheError}}.
+We are now ready to prove Lemma \ref{lem:SJXIs}. \begin{proof}[Proof of Lemma \ref{lem:SJXIs}] \textbf{Proof of \eqref{ineq:EatTheError}}.
 We proceed by induction.
 For $J = \infty$ the result follows from \eqref{ineq:DRegPhiLamsInt}.
 Hence, we next assume that the result holds for all $J'$ with $J' > J$ and prove that it also holds for $J$.
 We begin with the decomposition

-By a trivial application of Lemma \ref{lem:RegsExpansion} with $N=1$ and $X_I = Y$, there exists a smooth bounded vector field $Y_{1,t}$ such that (recall Definition \eqref{def:RNtX}),
+By a trivial application of Lemma \ref{lem:RegsExpansion} with $N=1$ and $X=X_J$, there exists a smooth bounded vector field $Y_{1,t}$ such that (recall Definition \eqref{def:RNtX}),

 By the induction hypothesis and Lemma \ref{lem:RegssBds} we have for the first term above

 A similar estimate holds for the second term using Minkowski's inequality

 and the estimate \eqref{ineq:EatTheError} now follows.